ryk001/Applying-Brinson-Model-With-Python/README.md

 # Applying Brinson Model to a portfolio in 2022 with Python!

 ## Intro
 One of my classmate in Fudan told me that he had a great performance in HK stock market in 2022, is it true?
+Where was his performance come from?

 Let's find out with Brinson Model.

 Before we started calculation, we have picked Heng Seng Index as our benchmark(cuz our portfolio traded at HK stock market).